lexi89/zenbeard/_posts/2016-05-14-opportunity-cost.md

 If you ever dabbled in economics, you might remember this textbook example:

 You have enough money to buy one chocolate bar and you choose a Mars bar.
-On the surface, the cost of a Mars bar is the price.
-However, behind the scenes, you have also passed on the "opportunity" of eating a Snickers bar.
+On the surface, the cost of a Mars bar is just the price.
+However, behind the scenes, you've also passed on the "opportunity" of eating a Snickers bar.
 Or an apple.
-Or giving that money to the homeless man outside the shop.
+Or giving that money to the homeless man outside the shop instead.

 Whenever you use a resource like money, land, or *time*, there is always an "opportunity cost" attached to it.